dkgian/ToDoList_MEAN/README.md

 # ToDoList_MEAN
 To do list application.
-Built with Express, Mongo and AngularJs
+Built with AngularJs and MongoDB